apache/spark-website/powered-by.md

   - SK Telecom analyses mobile usage patterns of customer with Spark and Shark.
 - <a href="http://socialmetrix.com/">Socialmetrix</a>
 - <a href="http://www.sohu.com">Sohu</a>
+- <a href="https://dawn.cs.stanford.edu">Stanford DAWN</a>
+  - Research lab on infrastructure for usable machine learning, with multiple research projects that run over or accelerate Apache Spark.
 - <a href="http://www.stratio.com/">Stratio</a>
   - Offers an open-source Big Data platform centered around Apache Spark.
 - <a href="https://www.taboola.com/">Taboola</a> – Powering 'Content You May Like' around the web